Lubbock Avalanche-Journal: History

-On Tuesday, May 12, 1970, the day after a massive F5 tornado had devastated much of downtown Lubbock — including the Avalanche-Journal building at 8th Street and Avenue J — the newspaper managed to publish an eight-page edition by dictating reports to its sister paper, the Globe-News, in Amarillo, Texas.
+On Tuesday, May 12, 1970, the day after a massive F5 tornado had devastated much of downtown Lubbock—including the Avalanche-Journal building at 8th Street and Avenue J—the newspaper managed to publish an eight-page edition by dictating reports to its sister paper, the Globe-News, in Amarillo, Texas.
 That morning a print run of 60,000 copies bearing the page-one headline "Twister Smashes Lubbock, 20 Dead, Hundreds Injured," the first printed news of the storm, went out from Amarillo, 100 miles north of Lubbock.
 The May 13 edition, listing names of the known dead, was published in the same manner, and by May 14 The Avalanche-Journal was again printed locally.

 During strikes over crop support prices in 1977, an editorial published in the Lubbock Avalanche-Journal infuriated farmers, who blockaded the newspaper's delivery docks with their tractors.
 The unsigned editorial accused farmers of using the "anti-social tactics of union goons."
 Farmers demanded an apology and formed a tractor blockade, preventing trucks from delivering newspapers.
 Editor Jay Harris spoke with the farmers and indicated the editorial was not intended to imply that the farmers were goons.

 In 2008, The Avalanche-Journal led an investigation into the 1985 rape conviction of Tim Cole, a Texas Tech University student who had died in prison in 1999 at the age of thirty-nine.
-The A-J’s three-part series on Cole’s exoneration in light of DNA evidence, “Hope Deferred,” helped prompt a legislative ruling in Texas permitting posthumous pardons, and on March 1, 2010, Governor Rick Perry granted the state's first posthumous pardon to Cole.
+The A-J's three-part series on Cole's exoneration in light of DNA evidence, "Hope Deferred," helped prompt a legislative ruling in Texas permitting posthumous pardons, and on March 1, 2010, Governor Rick Perry granted the state's first posthumous pardon to Cole.

 The Avalanche-Journal launched a full-color lifestyle publication, Lubbock Magazine, in April 2008.
 The magazine is published eight times a year.

 In February 2011, The Avalanche-Journal became the first media company on the South Plains to launch an application for the iPad.

-In 2017, Morris Communications sold its newspapers to GateHouse Media.
+In 2017, Morris Communications sold its newspapers to GateHouse Media, since rebranded following a merger with Gannett.

+In 2025, the paper announced it will shut down its printing press.